Frequently Asked Questions

 Other companies hope to make as much as they can on the ice dam removal alone.
 That’s not our perspective.

 Are we licensed and insured?

 Yes.
-The Ice Dam Company is in fact the ONLY ice dam removal company in Minnesota that holds a valid Minnesota Contractors License.
-Check it out here.
-Go ahead.
-Check out the other ice dam removal ‘experts’ you find on the internet.
-None of them are licensed.
+The Ice Dam Company is one of very few ice dam removal companies in Minnesota that holds a valid Minnesota Contractors License.
+Many other ice dam removal ‘experts’ you find on the internet are not licensed.
 Roofers are required to be licensed and so it only follows that guys getting up to do work on your roof should be licensed.
 It’s nice to know that a company working on your home is licensed as a year-round professional contractor.
 Learn more

 Are we professional residential contractors?

 Yes.
 Again, not to brag, but the Ice Dam Company is the only ice removal business in the State of Minnesota that performs professional residential general contracting services including roofing, remodeling and insurance restoration.
 Other companies use ice dam removal as a way to cover their bills during the winter.
 We see every ice dam job as an opportunity to build a long term relationship.
 There are a few companies that can get rid of your ice.
 If you want someone who can help you understand why the ice is happening, we are your guys.